stephengold/Minie/README.md

     + dump the contents of a physics space
     + customize debug material per collision object
     + visualize the local axes of each collision object
-    + visualize in multiple viewports
+    + visualize physics in multiple viewports
-    + hi-resolution debug meshes for convex shapes
+    + option for high-resolution debug meshes for convex shapes
     + options to generate debug meshes that include normals
  + all joints, shapes, and collision objects implement the `JmeCloneable` and `Comparable` interfaces